dwyl/learn-data-structures/README.md

 #### Searching
 If we wanted to check if a value exists in this array then we would use the search operation.
 Say we wanted to check if the value `"six"` was in the array.
-We can just glance at the array and clearly see that it is not but the computer does not have this skill.
+We can just glance at the array and clearly see that it is not, but the computer does not have this skill.
 The computer needs to access every element individually and check if the value it get's back is `"six"`.
-If it finds a match it will stop and return true else it will continue till there are no more elements, at which point it will return false.
+If it finds a match it will stop and return `true` otherwise it will continue until there are no more elements, at which point it will return `false`.

-Let's count the number of steps that searching our array for the value "six" would take.
+Let's count the number of steps that searching our array for the value `"six"` would take.
 The computer starts by checking index 0 and sees that the value it contains is `"one"` so moves on to the next index.
 At index 1 it checks the value and sees that it is `"two"`.
 This is not what we are looking for so the computer again moves on....
 (the computer repeats these steps until it gets to the end of the array).

-In total the computer had to check 5 elements before it could be sure that the value was not there so this operation took 5 steps to complete.
-If the array had a million values then the operation could potentially take million steps to complete.
-However, if the element we were searching for was the first element in the array, then the operation would only take 1 step.
-The number of steps is dependent on where or if the element is in the array.
+In total **the computer had to check 5 elements before it could be sure that the value was not there so this operation took 5 steps to complete**.
+If the array had a million values then the operation **could potentially take a million steps** to complete.
+However, if the element we were searching for was the first element in the array, then the operation would only take 1 step. **The number of steps is dependent on where or if the element is in the array.**

-This type of search is known as a linear search.
-There are other, more complex types of search as well but this is just a basic search that will work will all array types.
+This type of search is known as a **linear search**.
+There are other, more complex types of search as well but this is just a basic search that will work with all array types.

 #### Inserting and deleting